 Clare Miller, Group Chief Executive, Clarion Housing Group

-Questions for Rob, Tom and Clare
+Questions for Killian, Clare and Richard

 The Political Interview

-Looking at London, where are we with the Mayoral race and where does housing really sit on the campaign priority list, when compared to crime, transport, and other priorities?
+Where does housing really sit on the campaign priority list, when compared to crime, transport, and other priorities?

 Steve Norris, Chairman, Soho Estates & ThisLand